Magenic/MAQS/docs/MAQS_5/Introduction.md

 ## Enterprise
-Enterprise is the version of MAQS that includes all of the modules which includes (Appium, Database, Email, Selenium, and Webservices)
+Enterprise is the version of MAQS that includes all of the modules which includes (Appium, Database, Email, Selenium, and Web Services)

 The Enterprise version of MAQS is provided to Magenic Clients utilizing automation.